 Elite Airways flies in and out of the Portland International Jetport (PWM), which is minutes from the downtown area.
 Home to one third of the state’s residents, Portland offers a thriving business center, charming tourist attractions, fine restaurants, and spectacular water views.

 The Portland International Jetport is located at 1001 Westport Street, less than 10 minutes from downtown Portland.
 The Elite Airways ticket counter is located in the main terminal.
-Arriving passengers may collect their luggage at the main baggage claim, unless directed otherwise by the Portland Jetport airport.
 Click here for airport website.

 The Portland area offers a range of cultural activities found in any major metropolitan region, while maintaining a small town coastal charm.
 Enjoy Maine’s coastline, visit art museums and galleries, and plan a day trip with a guided tour or whale watch cruise.
 Click here to sign up for our email newsletter for this route.